Ramsey expansions of metrically homogeneous graphs: Introduction

 \subsection{Ramsey classes}

-The notion of Ramsey classes was isolated in the 1970s and, being a strong combinatorial property, it has found numerous applications, for example, in topological dynamics~\cite{Kechris2005}.
-It was independently proved by Ne\v set\v ril-R\"odl~\cite{Nevsetvril1976} and Abramson-Harrington~\cite{Abramson1978} that the class of all finite linearly ordered hypergraphs is a Ramsey class.
+The notion of Ramsey classes was isolated in the 1970s and, being a strong combinatorial property, it has found numerous applications, for example in topological dynamics~\cite{Kechris2005}.
+It was independently proved by Ne\v set\v ril--R\"odl~\cite{Nevsetvril1976} and Abramson--Harrington~\cite{Abramson1978} that the class of all finite linearly ordered hypergraphs is a Ramsey class.
 Several new classes followed.